Tantalum73/TTITransition/README.md

 This point also specified where the presented ViewController will fade out to. if you want them to fade into a different direction, just change the `_transitionDelegate.fromPoint` property before the ViewController is dismissed.

+More properties can be customized, individual for the given transition.
 ##Related##
 I use this transition-technique in my own app.
 Please take a look at [TourTime](https://anerma.de/TourTime/), the app that measures the time you need to get from one location to another without draining your battery.